 "You mean a

-one.
-I've seen three actually.
-They've put me through more sessions in the
+seen three, actually.
+They've put me through more sessions in the last six

-last six months than you could possibly believe.
+months than you could possibly believe.
 I'm fine, Doctor.
 Right as rain.
-They all agree."
+They

-He had spoken to the machine, ordering something she had never heard of;
+He spoke to the machine, ordering something she'd never heard of; when he turned

-when he had turned back to her, the tool was in his hand.
-"But I believe you are all right,
+back to her, the regenerator was in his hand.
+"But I believe you're all

-Captain.
+right, Captain.
 And this will help.
-Models use it all the time after a late night
+Models use it all the time after a late

-she wished that she had been the one to go to the Queen.
-That she'd let the Admiral have Voyager and
+wished that she'd been the one to go to the Queen.
+That she'd let the Admiral

-point of getting home if this is all that waited for her?
+home if this was all that waited for her?

 Or maybe she just wished that